 The other criteria that will be used when shortlisting for this post can be found on the person specification for this post, which is attached to this vacancy on the LSE’s online recruitment system.

-In addition to a competitive salary, the benefits that come with this job include an occupational pension scheme, a research incentive scheme with personal reward options, generous research leave (sabbatical) entitlement, a collegial faculty environment and excellent support, training, and development opportunities.
+In addition to a competitive salary, the benefits that come with this job include an occupational pension scheme, a research incentive scheme with personal reward options, generous research leave (sabbatical) and parental leave entitlements, a collegial faculty environment and excellent support, training, and development opportunities.

-The closing date for receipt of applications is noon on Monday 10 January 2022 (12:00 UK time).
-We are unable to accept late applications.
+The closing date for receipt of applications is Monday 4 December 2023 (23.59 UK time).
+We are unable to accept any late applications.

 Type / Role: